Blurry Vision: Causes and Treatments

 Overuse of Contacts – Overuse of contact lenses can cause blurry vision due to buildup of debris on the lens.
 To avoid this problem, consult with your eye doctor concerning the safe use of contact lenses and follow his counsel diligently.

 Eye Diseases/Medical Conditions - Blurry vision could also be caused by eye diseases such as glaucoma or cataracts or by medical conditions such as high blood pressure or heart disease.
-If you suddenly experience blurred vision, contact your optometrist immediately for a checkup to determine the cause of this symptom.
+If you suddenly experience blurred vision, contact your eye care professional immediately for a checkup to determine the cause of this symptom.

-Schedule an Eye Exam with Your Columbia, SC, Optometrist
+Schedule an Eye Exam with Your Columbia, SC, Eye Care Professional

 Any time you have major changes in your vision, you should see your eye doctor for a checkup.
 To schedule an eye exam with Dr. Dorothy Park & Associates in Columbia, SC, call (803) 254-6306 today.